-If you already have Western music background, picking up Chinese Instrument will be easier, however you DO NOT need any background to start learning.
+If you already have Western music background, picking up Chinese Instrument will be easier, however you do not need any background to start learning.
 Chinese Music is for everyone.
-You do not need Western theory lessons to start learning, however for a deeper understanding of music, you can also sign up for our Music Theory Course.
+You do not need Western theory lessons to start learning.

 Aims Of Learning Chinese Instruments